marandra/hprfe2/docs/source/getstarted.rst

 --------------------------

 The ``validate`` directory is created and populated at the initialization step.
-The directory contains template files for the simulation of a macro consisting in a 1-ip tetrahedron, using the reduced datasets computed previously.
+The directory contains template files for the simulation of a macrostructure consisting in a 1-ip tetrahedron, using the reduced datasets computed previously.
 It reproduces the strain state of the validation cases selected in the configuration file.

-The ``validate`` module creates a files structure for testing each dataset generated.
+The ``validate`` module creates a file structure for testing each dataset generated.

 .. code-block:: console